Home » Raising Alpacas » What to Know About Alpaca Shearing

 What to Know About Alpaca Shearing

-Wondering how alpaca shearing is done and what you should expect during your first shearing day?
-Let me walk through our 2020 shearing so you can get a good feel for the process, planning, and execution.
+If you’re wondering how alpaca shearing is done and what you should expect during your first shearing day, you are not alone.
+I was pretty darn confused our first year of owning alpacas.
+Let me walk through how we handle shearing so you can get a good feel for the process, planning, and execution.

-While everyone is falling in love with alpacas these days, alpacas are livestock animals and they have been specifically raised for their fiber.
-Alpacas are sheared each spring and this produces fiber (also called fleece or wool) that represents that year’s harvest.
+While everyone is falling in love with alpacas for their funny and quirky personalities, alpacas are livestock animals and they have been specifically raised for their luxurious fiber.
+In the United States, alpacas are sheared each spring and this produces fiber (also called fleece, fur, or wool) that represents that year’s harvest.
+In their native Peru, alpacas are sheared every eighteen months.
+Peru has a more consistent temperature, so they have the opportunity to extend duration of growth, while still keeping their alpacas comfortable and safe.

 While that all may seem simple enough, shearing an alpaca is not for the faint at heart.
-In our first year of shearing, I was totally unprepared, and I walked out of the barn to leave the task to my husband and son.
-I simply wasn’t aware of the process and it caught me off guard.
-By year two I was perfectly fine because I understood what was going to happen and how specific activities (like restaining the alpaca) were done for the health and wellbeing of the animal.
+In our first year of shearing, I was totally unprepared and I walked out of the barn to get my emotions in check.
+I simply didn’t realize shearing a herd of alpacas is like taking a large amount of human toddlers to their first dentist appointment.
+By year two I was perfectly fine because I understood what was going to happen and how specific activities (like restraining the alpaca) were done for the health and wellbeing of the animal.

 Is Alpaca Shearing Cruel?